jo-room/job-scrape/README.md

 Crunchbase has a lot of scrape protections and so needs to be run locally.

+Only new scrape errors will be printed/emailed; it will not notify if the company errored in the last run.

 ## Local development and running

 Install dependencies